Najib-Haq/Pokemon_Maester/README.md

 # POKEMON MAESTER
-Input two pokemon and get which is the likeliest to win. <br>
+An application for predicting the likeliest winner between two pokemon.
+Can be used to settle which pokemon should be used in a battle. <br>

 # Data
 The data used for this project was collection from <a href = 'https://www.kaggle.com/terminus7/pokemon-challenge'> here. </a> <br>